What is the difference between long-term business loans and short-term business loans?

 What is the Financial Statement Required for Short-Term Business Loans?

-In general, the requirements for short term financing are much less than the long term alternative.
+In general, the requirements for short-term financing are much less than the long-term alternative.
 The only requirement from a paperwork standpoint is 3 to 4 months of business bank statements to be able to qualify for business funding.
 Some products may also request Merchant Processing Statements (if applicable) or business tax returns if an amount requested reaches a certain point.
-There can also be requests for additional bank statements and/or account receivable report if there is some seasonality to the business
+There can also be requests for additional bank statements and/or account receivable reports if there is some seasonality to the business

 The following entities provide long-term business financing;